lakinduchandula/movie-ratings-lambda-func/README.md

 - But when I download packages in Windows OS, `pip` download the Green colour package, which caused errors.

-- `I had to manually download the required pandas and related packages and zipped it.`
+- `I had to manually download the required pandas and related packages and zipped it.
+If you're in Linux OS you can fully download packages through requirement.txt`